 Our Okavango Delta & Kruger Park Overland Safari arrives in the bustling Johannesburg, the City of Gold, in the late afternoon.
 Tonight you have the option of enjoying a braai (barbecue) at the overnight lodge, relaxing in true South African style.

-This morning we explore the African bush on foot, getting a closer look at the plants, smaller creatures and signs of animal life.
-Walking in the bush is an exhilarating experience as you may come across big game at any moment.
+Today we set off on an early morning bush walk in the world-renowned Kruger National Park.
+Our guided nature walk is ideal for getting a closer look at the plants, smaller creatures and signs of animal life.
+Walking in the bush is also an exhilarating experience as you may come across big game at any moment.

 South Africa’s flagship game park, Kruger Park, covers almost 2 million hectares of South African Lowveld.
 Considered one of the best safari destinations in Africa, Kruger Park is also recognized as a world leader in terms of its wildlife management practices and environmental policies.

-Kruger Park protects an unrivaled diversity of plant and animal species, including around 336 tree species, 49 fish species, 34 amphibian species, 114 species of reptiles, 507 bird and 147 mammal species.
+Kruger Park protects an unrivalled diversity of plant and animal species, including around 336 tree species, 49 fish species, 34 amphibian species, 114 species of reptiles, 507 bird and 147 mammal species.

-This affordable Delta & Kruger Safari comes to an end when we arrive back in Johannesburg.
-Most tour groups choose to enjoy dinner together at the post-tour lodge, which offers a traditional braai (barbecue) that can be booked through your guide.
+After our last game drive, we exit Kruger and travel back to the vibrant city of Johannesburg where this affordable Delta & Kruger Safari comes to an end.
+Most tour groups choose to enjoy dinner together this evening at our post-tour lodge which offers a traditional braai (barbecue) that can be booked through your guide.

 For up-to-date and confirmed pricing info for optional items, please drop us an enquiry.